 4 | Sebastian Vettel | 4 | 2010, 2011, 2012, 2013 |

-As of the 2021 season, Lewis Hamilton and Michael Schumacher are tied with seven titles apiece.
-The German was dominant at the turn of the century, winning five titles on the bounce from 2000 with Ferrari.
+Upon winning the 2024 season, Max Verstappen’s breaks into the top 4, going level with Vettel and Prost.
+Lewis Hamilton remains atop the record table alongside Michael Schumacher with seven titles apiece.
+The German was dominant at the turn of the century, winning five titles on the bounce with Ferrari.
 These were in addition to his double world championships with Benetton in the ’90s.
 It was a record that looked unassailable.
 However, Lewis Hamilton and Mercedes’ dominance in the hybrid era turned the motorsport world on its head.
-Hamilton replaced Schumacher at Mercedes after the German’s retirement at the end of 2012.
-Since then, Hamilton has only failed to win the championship on two occasions: his first Mercedes season in 2013, and 2016, when he lost out to teammate Nico Rosberg.
-Those six titles, along with his maiden championship in his second season with McLaren, make him the joint-most successful driver ever.

 Juan Manuel Fangio’s record of five titles in the 1950s stood the test of time.
 The first great driver of the Formula 1 era, he finished 1st or 2nd in the championship in the first seven seasons he entered.
 His record stood until 2003 when Schumacher clinched his 6th title.
 Alain Prost’s battles with Nigel Mansell, Ayrton Senna and Nelson Piquet earned him four titles.
 As did Sebastian Vettel’s absolute dominance with Red Bull in the early 2010s.